pidgezero-one/smrpgpatchbuilder/README.md

 (MyVirtualEnvironmentNameWhateverIWant) stefkischak@Stefs-MBP smrpgpatchbuilder %
 ```

-### Battle animation disassembler
+### Disassembling battle animations

-Run this script **in the root directory of this project** against an SMRPG rom file (vanilla or not).
+Run this **in the root directory of this project** against an SMRPG rom file (vanilla or not).
 It will read all battle animations and convert them into Python code.
 For example:

 ```bash
 PTHONPATH=src python src/smrpgpatchbuilder/manage.py animationdisassembler --rom "path/to/your/smrpg/rom/or/modified/smrpg/rom"